Mike Slinn

 Partitions need to be mounted before files and directories can be copied to them, or from them.
 I inserted the original P3S NVMe drive into my second Sabrent NVMe / USB enclosure, and connected the enclosure to the computer.
 The VirtualBox VM for the Ubuntu instance I was working with already knew to take control of both Sabrent USB devices.

-The data partition on the original drive (now mounted as /dev/sdc5) contained all the files and directories to be copied, and the data partition on the clone (still mounted as /dev/sdb5) was empty because we had just recreated its file system.
+For my setup, the data partition on the original drive (now mounted as /dev/sdc5) contained all the files and directories to be copied, and the data partition on the clone (still mounted as /dev/sdb5) was empty because its file system had just been recreated.

 Findmnt